-This guidance is designed to help you to think through how your research project will best comply with the law, and if you’re applying for Ethics approval, this will help you decide whether you can confidently ‘declare’ that your project with comply with the law on your application form.
+This guidance is designed to help applicants to think through how their research project will best comply with the law, and this will help them to decide whether they can confidently ‘declare’ that their project with comply with the law on the Ethics Approval application form.

 - Being Open: This requires researchers to use a Participation Information Sheet which directs them to provide necessary information to participants

 - Selecting : Guiding researchers to make appropriate use of any data to which they have access when selecting research participants.